fahimnirjon/blog-management-client/README.md

 #### Live link: https://blog-management-84ed9.web.app

 <p>Hi there I am Fahim Nirjon.
-I have developed this CinemaGhor blog management app.
+I have developed this Cholochittro Kothon blog management app.
 Most important features are You can register an account and you can login by your google account . after login you can do blog post and you can read all the blogs.
 After that you can comment on a blog and you can add a blog to your wishlist those are the features of this application.</p>

 ### Used tools & Technologies